When we look at the Rotary Hitter versus the Rotary Swinger, a lot of the difference can be found in the golf backswing.

 Vijay's swing is more long and loose, and he gets a lot more turn coming back through.

-Likewise, the Swinger is takes the right arm back into that supportive position and then the left arm pushes it a little bit back behind.
+Likewise, the Swinger takes the trail arm back into that supportive position and then the lead arm pushes it a little bit back behind.

 Stuart has a much shorter, more compact and aggressive swing, so his hips have to stay pretty quiet as he goes back.